dinbrca/devbay.net/site/sdk/guides/application_keys.md

     title: Requirements
 description:
 ---
-Before you can send requests to the eBay API, you need to obtain a valid set of Application Keys.
+Before you can send requests to the eBay API, you need to obtain a valid set of application keys.
 There are three keys available for use.

 <dl>
     <dt>DevID</dt>